instana/opentelemetry-php-exporter/README.md

 Utilizing the OpenTelemetry PHP SDK, we can send spans natively to Instana, by providing an OpenTelemetry span processor our `SpanExporterInterface`.

 This can be manually constructed, or created from the `SpanExporterFactory`.
 See the factory implementation for how to manually construct the `SpanExporter`.
-The factory reads from two environment varibles which can be set according, else will fallback onto the following defaults
+The factory reads from two environment variables which can be set according, else will fallback onto the following defaults

 ```bash
 INSTANA_AGENT_HOST=127.0.0.1